awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-examples.md

 }
 ```

-## Example 8: Launch On\-Demand Instances Using Capacity Reservations and the Lowest\-Price Allocation Strategy when the Total Target Capacity is more than the number of Unused Capacity Reservations<a name="ec2-fleet-config8"></a>
+## Example 8: Launch On\-Demand Instances using Capacity Reservations and the `lowest-price` allocation strategy when the total target capacity is more than the number of unused Capacity Reservations<a name="ec2-fleet-config8"></a>

 You can configure a fleet to use On\-Demand Capacity Reservations first when launching On\-Demand Instances by setting the usage strategy for Capacity Reservations to `use-capacity-reservations-first`\.
 And if the number of unused Capacity Reservations is less than the On\-Demand target capacity, the remaining On\-Demand target capacity is launched according to the chosen On\-Demand allocation strategy\.
 In this example, the On\-Demand allocation strategy is `lowest-price`\.